Purtified/LilithReleases/README.md

 <h4 align="center">

   Remember Seraph?
-Well now you can forget about it, Lilith features queue-stats that tell you exactly what you need to know to help you dodge skilled opponents, while ignoring bots, and also giving you information on who is nicked in queue.
+Forget about it.
+Lilith features queuestats that tell you exactly what you need to know to help you dodge skilled opponents while ignoring bots.
+Most importantly, Lilith works on Lunar and any client.

 </h4>

 <details>